F-Stack/f-stack/dpdk/doc/guides/prog_guide/compressdev.rst

 (required only on compression side),
 - All required input in source buffer

-When all of the above conditions are met, PMD initiates stateless processing and releases acquired resources after processing of current operation is complete.
-Application can enqueue multiple stateless ops in a single burst and must attach priv_xform handle to such ops.
+When all of the above conditions are met, the PMD initiates stateless processing and releases acquired resources after processing of current operation is complete.
+The application can enqueue multiple stateless ops in a single burst and must attach priv_xform handle to such ops.

 priv_xform in Stateless operation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-priv_xform is PMD internally managed private data that it maintains to do stateless processing.
+A priv_xform is private data managed internally by the PMD to do stateless processing.
-priv_xforms are initialized provided a generic xform structure by an application via making call
+A priv_xform is initialized by an application providing a generic xform structure
-to ``rte_compressdev_private_xform_create``, at an output PMD returns an opaque priv_xform reference.
+to ``rte_compressdev_private_xform_create``, which returns an opaque priv_xform reference.
-If PMD support SHAREABLE priv_xform indicated via algorithm feature flag, then application can
+If the PMD supports SHAREABLE priv_xform, indicated via algorithm feature flag,
-attach same priv_xform with many stateless ops at-a-time.
-If not, then application needs to
+then the application can attach the same priv_xform with many stateless ops at a time.
-create as many priv_xforms as it expects to have stateless operations in-flight.
+If not, then the application needs to create as many priv_xforms as it expects to have
+stateless operations in-flight.

 .. figure:: img/stateless-op.*